wenxus/wenxus.github.io/_posts/2025-06-10-royal-arches.markdown

 <img src="/images/route.jpeg" alt="Route" style="float: right; width: 265px; margin: 0 0 15px 20px;">

 The climb happened serendipitously.
-I had met John from New York through a friend just a few days earlier on a group Tahoe trip.
+I had just met John a few days earlier on Tahoe trip through a friend.
 He was very capable and great to climb with.
-He was heading to Yosemite after and invited people to join him; I didn't have a fixed schedule, so I joined him.
+He was heading to Yosemite after and invited people to join him; I didn't have a fixed schedule and I love Yosemite, so I joined him.
 After climbing another valley classic and checking the weather, we decided on Royal Arches just two days before.
 Sometimes the biggest days come together like that.

 It was a 15-hour car-to-car day: 12 hours climbing, 2.5 hours rappelling.
 350 meters of vertical gain across 15 pitches.
 I slept lightly the night before.
 A raccoon came into the tent and triggered my AirTag alarm.
 I was up before 5am anyway.